 - Have an HVAC professional seal heating ducts.
 This is often done through putting metallic tape on gaps and helps you retain more hot air from your heating system.

-- Make sure heating vents are unrestricted.
-Shutting off vents in rooms you don't use is a bad idea since it can affect air balance and make your furnace work harder.
+- Make sure heating vents are open.
+Shutting off vents in rooms you don’t use is a bad idea since it can affect air balance and make your furnace work harder.
 Also, try not to block vents as this affects how heating systems distribute warm air.

 - Consider installing additional ceiling insulation, since your home leaks a lot of hot air through the attic.

-While You're Sleeping
+While You’re Asleep

-While You're Away
+While You’re Gone

 4. Upgrade Your Furnace

-When to Begin Thinking about Furnace Installation
+When to Begin Considering Furnace Installation

 For just one reasonable monthly fee, you'll get:

-- Expert installation at no extra charge
+- Expert installation at no extra cost

 - Guaranteed 24/7/365 priority service